Voice referendum: Lies fuel racism ahead of Australia's Indigenous vote

 Some of the most difficult chapters include massacres and violence against First Nations people and the theft of their land and livelihoods.

-Aboriginal and Torres Strait Islander Australians weren't counted in the nation's census until 1971, and for most of last century many of their children were forcibly removed by the government under assimilation policies.
+Aboriginal and Torres Strait Islander Australians weren't fully counted in the nation's census until 1971, and for most of last century many of their children were forcibly removed by the government under assimilation policies.

 At the heart of the Voice is a debate that has long persisted in Australia over how to "close the gap" on the glaring disparities that First Nations people still experience.
 These include vastly poorer health, wealth, and education outcomes.